Skip to main content

 Here’s how to calculate GST on rent:

-Make sure the GST amount is indicated separately on the invoice and not with rent.
+Make sure the GST amount is indicated separately on the invoice, not included with the rent.
 Both parties are aided by it with ITC tracking and audit preparedness.

 Conclusion

-GST on rent income is wrapped in rules, thresholds, and usage-based exemptions.
-From the notion of place of supply to availing ITC, landlords and tenants need to keep themselves up-to-date to maximise tax advantage and comply with requirements.
+GST on rental income is governed by rules, thresholds, and usage-based exemptions.
+From the notion of place of supply to availing ITC, landlords and tenants need to keep themselves up to date to maximise tax advantages and comply with requirements.
 Leasing out real property or using it for business, whatever your activity, knowing about GST applicability can ensure error-free compliance and prevent unnecessary expenditure.

 Glossary

-Place of Supply: The property’s location determines GST jurisdiction and must match returns and invoices.
+1. Place of Supply: The property’s location determines GST jurisdiction and must match returns and invoices

-Input Tax Credit (ITC): GST paid on rent or repairs can be claimed if used for business, reducing tax liability.
+2. Input Tax Credit (ITC): GST paid on rent or repairs can be claimed if used for business, reducing tax liability

-GSTR-3B: A monthly GST return used to pay tax and claim ITC; crucial for rental income compliance.
+3. GSTR-3B: A monthly GST return used to pay tax and claim ITC; crucial for rental income compliance

 FAQs

-Commercial property rent attracts 18% GST, which must be collected and paid by the landlord registered under GST.
+Commercial property rent attracts 18% GST, which must be collected and paid by the landlord if they are registered under GST.
+However, if the landlord is unregistered and the tenant is GST-registered, the liability shifts to the tenant under RCM.

-Landlords earning over ₹20 lakh annually, or renting to businesses under GST, must register and comply with GST laws.
+Landlords earning over ₹20 lakh (₹10 lakh in special category states) annually, or renting to businesses under GST, must register and comply with GST laws.

-GST on rent is reported through GSTR-1 and paid via GSTR-3B.
+GST on rent income is reported through GSTR-1 (filed monthly or quarterly under the QRMP scheme for turnover up to ₹5 crore) and paid via GSTR-3B.
 Timely filing helps avoid penalties and enables ITC claims.

 Disclaimer - This article is issued in the general public interest and meant for general information purposes only.
 The views expressed in this blog are solely those of the writer and do not necessarily reflect the official policy or position of Canara HSBC Life Insurance Company Limited or any affiliated entity.
 We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the blog or the information, products, services, or related graphics contained in the blog for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 You should consult with a qualified professional regarding your specific circumstances before taking any action based on the content provided herein.